rudelm/rudelm.github.io/content/post/2021/01/13/howto-install-macos-el-capitan-on-a-2009-macbookpro/howto-install-macos-el-capitan-on-a-2009-macbookpro.md

   </p>
 </blockquote>

-Oh great&#8230; On to the next commands you can [try from the Terminal inside the Recovery OS](https://apple.stackexchange.com/a/232016/19241):
+Oh great...
+On to the next commands you can [try from the Terminal inside the Recovery OS](https://apple.stackexchange.com/a/232016/19241):

   1. <code style="font-size: 17px;">installer -pkg /Volumes/Mac\ OS\ X\ Install\ DVD/Packages/OSInstall.mpkg -target /Volumes/"XXX"</code> where XXX is the name of the disk you're installing to.
   2. Wait for the installation to say it's complete.
 You will not see any sort of progress display.